 If the Foundation is unable to support your application due to lack of funds, you can apply again at any time.
 If you've had an application refused because it doesn't fit the Foundation's criteria, please don't re-submit unless the project has changed to meet the criteria.
 If you've had an application refused for one project, you can apply for funding for another project at any time.
 If your project has received funding in the past, you can apply for further funds but your proposal may not be considered a priority if the Trustees have received other appropriate proposals for different initiatives.
 You can apply to the Foundation to extend a current grant by making the request in writing at least six months before the funding is due to end.

-If your application for funding is successful, the grant beneficiary will be asked to complete a simple progress report for each year of the grant to up-date the Trustees on the development of the project.
+If your application for funding is successful, you'll be asked to complete a progress report for each year of the grant to up-date the Trustees on the development of the project.
 For multi-year projects, you will be asked for six-monthly updates.
 Details of the reporting schedule will be made clear when the offer of a grant is made.

 Terms and Conditions

 Grants from the John Lewis Foundation are made on the understanding that beneficiary organisations have agreed to the following general terms and conditions: